Skip to main content

 00:30:42:03 – 00:31:05:10

 So up at the top with the directors and the executives that there was between the kind of the leading cohorts and the rest, that the gap wasn’t that large.
-But as you went through middle management and into that the employee base that that widened.
-And so my question to to you, you know, adapting is very, very obvious what a lot of them can do to try and bridge this gap.
+But as you went through middle management and into that the employee base that gap widened.
+And so Pip, my question to you, at AtkinsRealis what have they been doing to try and bridge this gap?

 00:31:05:10 – 00:31:27:22